National Vision (NASDAQ:EYE) Releases FY 2021 Earnings Guidance

 National Vision (NASDAQ:EYE) updated its FY 2021 earnings guidance on Wednesday.
-The company provided earnings per share (EPS) guidance of $1.280-$1.330 for the period, compared to the Thomson Reuters consensus estimate of $1.340.
+The company provided earnings per share guidance of $1.280-$1.330 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.340.
 The company issued revenue guidance of $2.04 billion-$2.06 billion, compared to the consensus revenue estimate of $2.07 billion.

-EYE has been the topic of a number of research analyst reports.
-The Goldman Sachs Group cut National Vision from a buy rating to a neutral rating and cut their price target for the stock from $59.00 to $57.00 in a report on Monday, November 15th.
-Bank of America cut National Vision from a buy rating to an underperform rating and cut their target price for the stock from $63.00 to $50.00 in a report on Friday, November 12th.
-Loop Capital increased their target price on National Vision from $51.00 to $55.00 and gave the stock a hold rating in a report on Friday, August 13th.
-William Blair reiterated an outperform rating on shares of National Vision in a report on Wednesday, November 10th.
-Finally, Citigroup increased their target price on National Vision from $63.00 to $70.00 and gave the stock a buy rating in a report on Friday, October 29th.
-One analyst has rated the stock with a sell rating, three have given a hold rating and six have issued a buy rating to the stock.
-Based on data from MarketBeat, National Vision currently has an average rating of Buy and a consensus target price of $60.56.
+Several brokerages have commented on EYE.
+The Goldman Sachs Group downgraded National Vision from a buy rating to a neutral rating and cut their price objective for the company from $59.00 to $57.00 in a research report on Monday, November 15th.
+William Blair reaffirmed an outperform rating on shares of National Vision in a research report on Wednesday, November 10th.
+Jefferies Financial Group increased their price target on National Vision from $63.00 to $70.00 and gave the stock a buy rating in a research report on Friday, October 15th.
+Morgan Stanley raised National Vision from an equal weight rating to an overweight rating and increased their price target for the stock from $57.00 to $70.00 in a research report on Thursday, October 14th.
+Finally, Bank of America downgraded National Vision from a buy rating to an underperform rating and dropped their price target for the stock from $63.00 to $50.00 in a research report on Friday, November 12th.
+One analyst has rated the stock with a sell rating, three have assigned a hold rating and six have given a buy rating to the stock.
+According to MarketBeat.com, National Vision has an average rating of Buy and a consensus price target of $60.56.

 National Vision Company Profile